faculty and administration

 This practice included defense of major felony and homicide cases, and in 1993, he was presented the Thurgood Marshall Award by the Boston Bar Association.

-He has served on the Mental Health Legal Advisors Committee since his appointment by the Justices of the Supreme Judicial Court in 2006.
-He is also a Judicial Trustee of the Massachusetts Bar Foundation.
-He is a member of the Adjunct Faculty at Boston College Law School where he has taught Mental Health and the Law.
-He has also participated as a lecturer in numerous judicial education programs dealing with topics in mental health and criminal law presented by the Trial Court's Judicial Institute, the Flaschner Judicial Institute, the Department of Mental Health, and other organizations.
+Judge Connors served on the Mental Health Legal Advisors Committee from his appointment by the Justices of the Supreme Judicial Court in 2006 to 2013.
+He also served as a Judicial Trustee of the Massachusetts Bar Foundation.
+He has been a member of the Adjunct Faculty at Boston College Law School where he has taught Mental Health and the Law.
+He has also participated as a lecturer in numerous judicial education programs dealing with topics in mental health, criminal law, and trial practice.

 Cratsley, John C.

 The Hon.
 John C. Cratsley is an Associate Justice of the Superior Court of the Commonwealth of Massachusetts.
 1987 to present Chief, Public Protection Bureau, Department of the Attorney General 1983-1987; Judge of Roxbury DistrictCourt; 1973-1983 Member, Massachusetts Parole Board; 1972-1973 Staff Attorney, Cambridge and Somerville Legal Services and its predecessor, the Community Legal Assistance Office,